-One of the best things we can do for ourselves following a traumatic experience is to spend time with people who care about us, and to feel the social support of friends, family and the community.
-It is not uncommon, though, for people's social support networks to be disrupted following a cyclone disaster.
+One of the best things we can do for ourselves following a distressing experience is to spend time with people who care about us, and to feel the social support of friends, family and the community.
+It is not uncommon, though, for people's social support networks to be disrupted following a flood disaster.
 People may feel too busy sorting things out, the places they used to gather may have been destroyed, or group activities discontinued.
-Sometimes people avoid others because they don't want to be reminded about the cyclone, or worry about how someone else is going.
-And some people just feel too sad and dispirited to bother meeting or talking with others.
-It all just feels too hard